BogdanMihaica/BShop/README.md

 BShop is an eCommerce Web Application which was entirely developed by me using ReactJS.
 It's not an usual eCommerce site where only the administrator of the page uploads products and manages the content.
 On BShop, every non-restricted user can upload his own products, either used or brand new.
 For authenticaton, database and storage I used Firebase v9.
 #### However, why so?
 The main advantage is that you can buy products directly from another person with a fixed price and no commission is taken by the site.
 The major flaw of this method of building an eCommerce site is the freedom that every user has on uploading their products and possible scams, but these situations can be avoided because the admin can restrict certain users from posting, and the user rating system helps other users to be informed by seller's past.
+#### What does the name stand for?
+The letter B is the abbreviation of my first name (Bogdan) and the word "Shop".
+When read loud, it sounds like "bishop" which explains the logo's appearance.
 ## Features
 This site has very useful features, including:
 - Sign up/in/out